Eccentricities in the flip-graphs of convex polygons: Eccentricities close to combs

 Denote by $y$ the vertex of $\pi$ that follows $x$ clockwise.
 Consider the triangle of $U$ incident to $\{x,y\}$ and call $z$ its third vertex.
 Observe that $z$ is the only vertex of $\pi$ distinct from $x$ such that the number of interior edges incident to $z$ is less in $U\contract{x}$ than in $U$.
-Hence, if $z$ is distinct from vertices $a_1$ to $a_{k-1}$, then $U\contract{x}$ necessarily belongs to $\Omega(T\contract{x},v)$.
-If $z$ is equal to $a_i$, where $1\leq{i}<k$, then by Definition \ref{Lem.sec1.1}, it is incident to at least two interior edges of $U$ whose other vertex is not among $a_i$, ..., $a_k$.
+Hence, if $z$ is distinct from vertices $a_1$ to $a_{k-1}$, then $U\contract{x}$ is necessarily compatible with the shelling $a_1$, ..., $a_{k-1}$ of $T\contract{x}$ at $v$.
+If $z$ is equal to $a_i$, where $1\leq{i}<k$, then by Definition \ref{Def.close.1}, it is incident to at least two interior edges of $U$ whose other vertex is not among $a_i$, ..., $a_k$.
 If the other vertex of such an edge is not equal to $x$, then this edge is still an interior edge of $U\contract{x}$ incident to $z$ whose other vertex is not among $a_i$, ..., $a_{k-1}$.
 It is possible, though, that one of the edges incident to $z$ whose other vertex is not among $a_i$, ..., $a_k$ is $\{x,z\}$.
 If this happens, a new such interior edge needs to be found in $U\contract{x}$.
 If $a_k$ has not been relabeled $a_j$, then this edge will be $\{a_k,z\}$ (note in particular, that $a_k$ is not among $a_i$, ..., $a_{k-1}$).
 If $a_k$ has been relabeled $a_j$, then this edge will be $\{a_j,z\}$ (in this case $x=a_j$ before the deletion and it follows that $a_j$ is not among $a_i$, ..., $a_{k-1}$ before or after the deletion).
-As a consequence, $z$ is still incident to at least two interior edges of $U\contract{x}$ whose other vertex is not among $a_i$, ..., $a_{k-1}$, which proves that $U\contract{x}$ belongs to $\Omega(T\contract{x},v)$. \end{proof}
+As a consequence, $z$ is still incident to at least two interior edges of $U\contract{x}$ whose other vertex is not among $a_i$, ..., $a_{k-1}$.
+This proves that $U\contract{x}$ is compatible with the shelling $a_1$, ..., $a_{k-1}$ of $T\contract{x}$ at $v$. \end{proof}